 If you were looking at booking September or October I’d suggest you check your accommodations refund or rebooking policy.
 Just in case you did have to evacuate or cancel your booking, you’d want to make sure you were covered on the accommodations front, whether by refund or the option to rebook.

 One more thing to note if planning travel during September and October.
-This is typically the time of year when a lot of establishments take time off to do renovations and give staff their hard earned holidays.
+This is typically the time of year when a lot of establishments close to do renovations and give staff their hard earned holidays.
 Though you will still find many restaurants to choose from, you may want to do some research to find out if any of your favorite spots will be closed while you’re there.

 This also goes for some of the excursion companies.
 This is their time for maintenance and holidays also, so best be sure to double check that anything on your “must do” list is operational.
 Don’t end up disappointed on your trip, be prepared by planning ahead.

 December and January